tschneidereit/typed-objects-explainer/core.md

 constructor to create instances of struct type definitions or their accompanying array types, which in turn implies that we create a new backing buffer.
 Sometimes, though, it can be useful to take an existing array buffer and create a typed view onto its contents.
-That can be achieved using the `view` method offered by struct and array type definitions:
+For struct type arrays that is done using the overload that takes a buffer and, optionally and offset and a length.
+For struct types themselves, it can be achieved using the `view` method on the type definition:

 ```js
 let buffer = new ArrayBuffer(...);